oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 type: awareness
 ---

-Learn how to use Spring Boot, Java, and Auth0 to secure a feature-complete API.
-Learn how to use Auth0 to implement authorization in Spring Boot.
+Learn how to use Spring Boot, Java, and Auth0 to secure a feature-complete API, by implementing authorization in Spring Boot with Auth0.

 > **This tutorial was created with the following tools and services**:
 > - [Java OpenJDK 17](https://jdk.java.net/java-se-ri/17)